2022 National Scoring Overview & On-Stage Question Info

-At National American Miss we passionately believe that excellent judging is the backbone of an excellent pageant.
-In keeping with that passion, we bring in the very best selection of judges to be found anywhere in pageantry – bar none.
+At National American Miss, we passionately believe that excellent judging is the backbone of an excellent pageant.
+For 20 years now, in keeping with that passion, we bring in the very best selection of judges to be found anywhere in pageantry – bar none.
 To ensure unparalleled diversity, the judges are “rotated” such that no one judge will score all the preliminaries as well as the final show for any given age division.
 This results in a carefully designed process where each age division is scored by more than fifteen different judges.
 The judges come from across the country and are highly qualified.
-Quality is no accident; it is carefully built into our scoring process, based on decades of experience.

 Community Service Project 10%

 The Community Service Project counts for 10% of your Required Competition score.
 A full 10% of your pageant score will be automatically be awarded to you when you show record of having completed at least 4 hours of community service at a local area or statewide service organization.

 Resume counts for 15% of your required competition score.
 Like the Community Service portion of the Required Competition, the scoring of your resume is one in which you will receive the full 15% score credit for following some simple guidelines in preparing your resume.
 We fully expect that every competitor will achieve the full 15% of this score.

 Formal Wear counts for 25% of your Required Competition score.
 Contestants are scored on their poise and presentation on stage in formal wear.
 Scores are based on the judges’ overall impressions and the contestant’s ability to command both the judges’ and the audience’s attention in a poised, graceful, and professional manner.

 Personal Introduction counts for 25% of your Required Competition score.
 Contestants will introduce themselves on stage, saying their: